 - Constant touching is not common and can be seen as an inappropriate gesture

 India is a multilingual country with more than 23 languages.
-Hindi is the official language spoken by nearly 551 million residents of India.
-Apart from Hindi, English is widely spoken and is taught in schools from the first grade of primary school through to University.
+Hindi is the official language.
+It is spoken by nearly 551 million Indian people.
+Moreover, English is also widely spoken in India We learn it in schools from the first grade of primary school through to University.

 Other languages in India include Assamese, Bengali, Bodo, Dogri, Gujarati, Kannada, Kashmiri, Konkani, Maithili, Malayalam, Marathi, Meitei, Nepali, Odia, Punjabi, Sanskrit, Santali, Sindhi, Tamil, Telugu and Urdu.
-These are the languages which are recognized by the Indian constitution.
+The India constitution recognizes all of the previous languages.
 Overall, there are more than 1500 languages spoken across the country.
 It would be a good decision to check which languages are broadly spoken in the specific area that you will be residing.

-English is used as a corporate language in India.
+We use English as a corporate language in India.
 The majority of Indian business people have a good knowledge of English.
 Most of the communications takes place in English.
 From email to advertising, English and Hindi are highly acceptable and adaptable by Indian people.
 In corporate sectors, the professional terminology is in English that makes the language the natural choice for everyday written communication.

 Here are some beneficial catchphrases, which can help you to start conversations with Indian counterparts.